Stone Walls do not a Prison make,

 Enjoy such Liberty.

 Free Our Souls

 What does it look like when you are there inside a prison?
 Does it feel cold, both in and out?
 Does it creep under your living skin to torture you from within?
 Or is it like what Richard said in his poem that the prison is not made of the materials used to build prisons like stone walls and iron bars?
-Then what is the real prison if it is not the one that takes your freedom away from you by keeping you hidden from other people in one small dark place where you can only talk to only yourself and listen to only yourself.
+Then what is the real prison if it is not the one that takes your freedom away from you by keeping you locked away from other people in one small dark place where you can talk and listen to only yourself.
 And what is this liberty inside the prison that Lovelace talked about when he compared it to that of angels?
 How is this possible?
 Is freedom not the most valuable thing a human has?

 The real freedom we all seek lies deep in the mind as is the real prison.
-They are both not seen, but then they are the most tangible thing on earth as we can all feel the breeze of freedom or the musty smell of the stale air in the prison cells we have created in our minds.
-Let us not seek freedom from the outside world for if we do not achieve from the inside, we will never be able to appreciate it from the outside.
+They are both not seen, but then they are the most tangible things on earth as we can all feel the breeze of freedom or the musty smell of the stale air in the prison cells we have created in our minds.
+Let us not seek freedom from the outside world for if we do not achieve it from the inside, we will never be able to appreciate it from the outside.

 Finally, I would like to sing a bit to Lovelace’s tune:

 They have killed from the life in it-